boxwise/boxtribute/docs/moved-boxes-task.md

  5 |       2 |                    5
 ```

-## Problem statement
+## Expected results

-**What is the best data format to answer the following questions in a straightforward and correct way?**
+For the example data above, the following questions should return the results listed.

 1. How many boxes (and items), grouped by product and target location, have been moved in base 1 in January 2023?
     - product ID 1, location ID 2: 1 box (99 items)